On the wave turbulence theory for a stochastic KdV type equation: Feynman diagrams

 \item[(e)] As we discuss above, each delta function is associated to one vertex, in which the combination happens.
 Let us recall that the Duhamel expansion is continuously applied, but only to the terms containing $\Phi_{1,i}$, to obtain the full Duhamel expansions.
-Therefore, the delta functions are associated with the factors $-{\bf i}\lambda \Phi_{1,i}$.
-By the identity \eqref{Lemma:CummulantEstimate:1}, each cluster vertex is also associated with a factor $\mathfrak{W}_{|A|}$. \item[(f)] In each diagram, we can see that there are two components, one on the left, associated to the momentum $k_{n,1}$ and one on the right, associated to the momentum $k_{n,2}$.
+Therefore, the delta functions are associated with the factors $-{\bf i}\lambda \Phi_{1,i}$. \item[(f)] In each diagram, we can see that there are two components, one on the left, associated to the momentum $k_{n,1}$ and one on the right, associated to the momentum $k_{n,2}$.
 In this diagram, when all cluster vertices and their edges are removed, the two components are disconnected.
 Since the left component is associated to $k_{n,1}$, whose sign is minus, we call it the ``minus diagram''.
 The right one is called the ``plus diagram''.
 The plus and minus diagrams are indeed connected only by the cluster vertices.
 Without loss of generality, we assume that the first splitting always happens on the plus diagram.

 \end{itemize} \begin{lemma} The real part of $\vartheta_i$ can also be computed as follows \end{lemma} \begin{proof} We will show the claim by an induction argument with respect to $i$.

 For $i=n-1$, we have